hashicorp/terraform-provider-google/website/docs/r/privateca_certificate.html.markdown

 # google\_privateca\_certificate

-A Certificate corresponds to a signed X.509 certificate issued by a CertificateAuthority.
+A Certificate corresponds to a signed X.509 certificate issued by a Certificate.

 ~> **Note:** The Certificate Authority that is referenced by this resource **must** be `tier = "ENTERPRISE"`

-~> **Warning:** Please remember that all resources created during preview (via the terraform-provider-google-beta) will be deleted when CA service transitions to General Availability (GA).
-Relying on these certificate authorities for production traffic is discouraged.

-~> **Warning:** This resource is in beta, and should be used with the terraform-provider-google-beta provider.
-See [Provider Versions](https://terraform.io/docs/providers/google/guides/provider_versions.html) for more details on beta resources.

 <div class = "oics-button" style="float: right; margin: 0 0 -15px">